flancian/garden/notsof.md

 - [[probabilities]] enter the stage!
 Finally.
 They seem to make sense in this context.
   - as usual, when probabilities are independent all's nice and well.
   - [[pearson correlation coefficient]]
+  - some correlations are intrinsic, some are circumstantial